 Similarities among post-fire buildings were not always accidental.
 Groups of builders had agreed to common requirements for their new structures.
 On July 22, 1901 five owners with property on the east side of the square met and decided their new buildings should all be four stories high, be of pressed or model brick, have a uniform grade, be built at the same time, and should be "plain and massive."
-The designers were aware of the concepts of the City Beautiful Movement but still had individual requirements and differing architects.
+The NPS Form 10-900-a (3-82) OMB No. 1024-0018 Exp.
+10-31-84 designers were aware of the concepts of the City Beautiful Movement but still had individual requirements and differing architects.
 The result of their efforts is a cluster of buildings which possesses a distinct overall character yet permits individual structures their own distinct character.